thecodercody/MyPokedex/README.md

 HOW TO USE:

   Fork and clone repo.
-Do a "bower install" from the root directory, then open index.html in a browser and enjoy!
+Do a "bower install" from the root directory, then turn your speakers up, open index.html in a browser, and enjoy!

 # poké-test